budmaash/Web-App/README.md

    Visit <http://127.0.0.1:5000> in your browser.

-## Customising the answer key
+## Customising the answer keys

-Replace the sample `data/questions.csv` file with your own spreadsheet exported to CSV format.
-The file must include the following columns:
+Place one or more CSV files inside the `data/` directory—each file represents a different test.
+The filename is displayed in the UI (underscores are converted to spaces), making it easy to switch between practice sets.
+Every CSV must include the following columns:

 - `question_number` – The numeric identifier of the question (e.g. 1, 2, …)
 - `correct_answer` – The correct answer choice (A–D)
 - `category` – The category label to use in the score report

 Additional columns are ignored, so you can keep extra metadata in the spreadsheet without breaking the importer.
+Add, remove, or rename files at any time; the app will automatically list every CSV present when you reload the page.

 ## How scoring works